facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

         };

-        fb.GetAsync("/me/friends");
+        fb.GetTaskAsync("/me/friends");
     }

 Let's take a deeper look at the code to fetch the list of Friends.
-You should notice that we setup the _FacebooClient_ class with the AccessToken, setup a _GetCompleted_ handler on it and then finally, perform a _fb.GetAsync()_ call on it.
+You should notice that we setup the _FacebooClient_ class with the AccessToken, setup a _GetCompleted_ handler on it and then finally, perform a _fb.GetTaskAsync()_ call on it.
 What we are doing here is that we are setting up the event handler for the asynchronous friend list retrieval operation operation first and then firing the retrieval request.

 > **Note**: One important point to keep in mind is the _Dispatcher.BeginInvoke_ lambda expression.
 In the next few steps, we will attach the retrieved data to the UI using Data Binding.
 Data Binding allows UI to be updated automatically whenver the underlying data changes.
 However, this also means that if any thread other than the UI thread changes the underlying data, the UI cannot handle the update operation and your application will crash with a _cross thread access exception_.
 Thus, anytime you wish to update the UI from a different thread, you should get a handle to the UI Dispatcher and update the UI within that thread.